Geometric Models and Variation of Weights on Moduli of Parabolic Higgs Bundles over the Riemann Sphere: a Case Study

 from which the claim follows. \end{proof}

 There are three non-Hausdorff orbit spaces of conditionally stable strata in $\mathrm{QPH}_{0}(E)\backslash\mathrm{Q}(E)$, \textit{resulting from fixing a type of kernel lines}, as a consequence of the pathological orbit space topology of $\mathrm{U}(E)\backslash\mathrm{U}'(E)$ and $\mathrm{Y}(E)$.
-These are parametrized by the combinatorics of certain projective plane configurations.
-When $m_{1} = m_{2}$, the incidence properties of basic building blocks $\cL_{I}$, as they conform maximal building blocks, correspond with the incidence properties of the complete quadrilateral $(6_{2}4_{3})$ (figure \ref{fig:S-0-conf}), in such a way that all basic building blocks of the form $\cL_{\{j,k,l\}}$ are glued under the quotient topology in the full orbit space, and all pairs of the form $\left\{\cL_{\{i,j\}},\cL_{\{k,l\}}\right\}$, for any partition $\{i,j\}\sqcup\{k,l\} = \{1,2,3,4\}$, are glued as well.
-When $m_{1} - m_{2} = 1$, the same is true for the incidence properties of all basic building blocks $\cK_{I}$ and those of the complete quadrangle $(4_{3}6_{2})$ (figure \ref{fig:R-1-conf}) in such a way that all basic building blocks of the form $\cK_{\{k,l\}}$ are glued under the quotient topology in the full orbit space.
-When $m_{1} - m_{2} = 2$, the incidence properties of all basic building blocks $\cK_{I}$ determine four superimposed blow-ups of a line at a point (figure \ref{fig:R-2-conf}).
-A full list of conditionally stable loci grouped by $\mathrm{QPH}_{0}(E)$-stratum type, and their induced orbit space type, is compiled in table \ref{tab:master-kit}.
+These are parametrized by the incidence properties of certain projective plane configurations.
+When $m_{1} = m_{2}$, the topology of the union of basic building blocks $\cL_{I}$ is determined by the incidence properties of the complete quadrilateral $(6_{2}4_{3})$ (Figure~\ref{fig:S-0-conf}), with all basic building blocks of the form $\cL_{\{j,k,l\}}$ (resp.~all pairs of the form $\{\cL_{\{i,j\}},\cL_{\{k,l\}}\}$ for any partition $\{i,j\}\sqcup\{k,l\} = \{1,2,3,4\}$) identified under the quotient topology in the full orbit space.
+When $m_{1} - m_{2} = 1$, the same is true for all basic building blocks~$\cK_{I}$ and the incidence properties of the complete quadrangle $(4_{3}6_{2})$ (Figure~\ref{fig:R-1-conf}), with all basic building blocks of the form $\cK_{\{k,l\}}$ being identified under the quotient topology in the full orbit space.
+When $m_{1} - m_{2} = 2$, the basic building blocks $\cK_{I}$ are superimposed as an identification of four blow-ups of a line at a point (Figure~\ref{fig:R-2-conf}).
+A full list of conditionally stable loci grouped by $\mathrm{QPH}_{0}(E)$-stratum type, and their induced orbit space type, is compiled in Table~\ref{tab:master-kit}.

-There is another combinatorial artifice to organize families of nontrivial basic building blocks.
-For each degree parity, there is a bijective correspondence between basic building blocks and subsets $I\subset\{1,2,3,4\}$.
-When the parities of $\vert I\vert$ and $d$ differ, a basic building block is biholomorphic to $\CC\PP^{1}$.
-This collections are in bijective correspondence with the sets of exterior semi-stability walls, and will be the basis to the classification of exterior wall-crossing.
-Concretely, these collections are
+For each degree parity, there is a bijective correspondence between nontrivial basic building blocks and subsets $I\subset\{1,2,3,4\}$.
+We conclude with a combinatorial rule to organize their families according to their biholomorphism type.

+When the parities of $\vert I\vert$ and $d$ differ, basic building blocks are biholomorphic to $\CC\PP^{1}$ and in~bijective correspondence with the sets of exterior semi-stability walls.
+Concretely, the collections~are